CU-ESIIL/OLC_hackathon_groupE/docs/index.md

     Choose two or three norms and one simple decision rule.
 A five-minute agreement now can prevent a long disagreement later.

 Our team norms:
+There are at least four elements that are incorporated into a sweat lodge; fire, water, earth, and wood.
+Each of these elements have potential contamination before and during the ceremony and can put participants at risk with the change in air quality.

+What type of rocks are chosen for the pit?
+Where are they collected from?
+What water contaminants are present in the water that is poured on the rocks?

 - Recognizing Air & Water Quality
 - Recognizing Rock & Wood Quality